The City of Boulder has been working with the community to reimagine its public spaces.

 The subcommittee was formed at the direction of City Council to work together with city staff on the project process.
 This includes confirming next steps for the community engagement plan, collecting feedback from council members and progress check-ins.

-The subcommittee includes council members Tara Winer and Matt Benjamin, and the directors and interim directors of Planning and Development Services, Transportation and Mobility, Communication and Engagement, and Community Vitality.
+The subcommittee included council members Tara Winer and Matt Benjamin, and the directors and interim directors of Planning and Development Services, Transportation and Mobility, Communication and Engagement, and Community Vitality.

-The accelerated planning process will allow the city to temporarily change street spaces in the spring and summer, opening the door to more meaningful community engagement during the warmer weather when outdoor spaces are used more often and by more people.
+The accelerated planning process allowed the city to temporarily change street spaces in the spring and summer of 2023, opening the door to more meaningful community engagement during the warmer weather when outdoor spaces are used more often and by more people.